North Korea at the Paralympics

-North Korea made its Paralympic Games début at the 2012 Summer Paralympics in London, sending a single wildcard representative (Rim Ju-song, a left arm and left leg amputee) to compete in swimming.
+North Korea made its Paralympic Games debut at the 2012 Summer Paralympics in London, sending a single wildcard representative (Rim Ju-song, a left arm and left leg amputee) to compete in swimming.

 Context

 While South Korea has been taking part in the Paralympics since 1968, the North long ignored the Games.
 Persons with disabilities in North Korea (with the exception of veterans) were reported in 2006 by The Daily Telegraph to be locked away in camps, and "subjected to harsh and sub-human conditions".
 Vitit Muntarbhorn, the United Nations' special rapporteur on human rights, reported in 2006 that North Koreans with disabilities were excluded from the country's showcase capital, Pyongyang, and kept in camps where they were categorised by disability.
 Defectors reported the existence of "collective camps for midgets", whose inmates were forbidden from having children.

 The United Nations reports that the government is "beginning to consider welfare for the disabled".
 The charity Handicap International reports that it has been operating in North Korea since 1999 assisting the Korean Federation for the Protection of Disabled People, and the International Committee of the Red Cross reported in 2006 that it had assisted in setting up a rehabilitation centre for disabled people in Pyongyang.

 Until 2012, North Korea had completely ignored the Paralympic Games.
 For a few years already, its propaganda had projected an outward image of a superior socialist system under which even the disabled can prosper.
 Participating in the Paralympic Games would be the next step.
 The Associated Press in 2012 reported the existence of the Taedonggong Cultural Center for the Disabled in the capital, Pyongyang.